 Zak’s Chocolate: Best in Arizona

-I had the pleasure of meeting Maureen and Jim Elitzak at their chocolate shop in Scottsdale, Arizona, a short while ago, and was blown away by the chocolate knowledge, talent, and finesse this couple has achieved in the three short years since opening their shop in 2015.
+I had the pleasure of meeting Maureen and Jim Elitzak at their chocolate shop in Scottsdale, Arizona, in January, 2018, and was blown away by the chocolate knowledge, talent, and finesse this couple has achieved in the three short years since opening their shop in 2015.

 zaks chocolate of scottsdale, arizona, produces taste-tempting ethically sourced organic chocolate